alabella19/LaBella_Lab_Notebook_2022/Dr_LaBella_Notebooks/Dr_LaBella_June_22.md

 __Results__

 First - apparently for a single trait the RJ MCMC cannot do a restricted analysis.
 It never runs a single iteration in about 2 days.
 So I assume I will have to use the Unrestricted to see if there is evidence of one of the rates not being zero?

+##June 13 2022

+__Goals__

+Wrap up MCMC analysis and move on to KEGG anlaysis for the evolutionary patterns of generalist and specialist species

+__Results__

+L_Arabinose didn't run correctly and needs to be re-run.
+Should be done tomorrow.

+Working on verifying novoparasiticus results from Miya's work.
+Downloading the genome and annotation to start.